-As L&D recognises the challenges it must contend with, survey respondents are certain they know how to deliver.
+As L&D recognizes the challenges it must contend with, survey respondents are certain they know how to deliver.
 Both US and UK practitioners told us it was about engaging employees, integrating new technology effectively and managing competing priorities to get buy-in from the boardroom to the proverbial shop floor.

 "It's about ensuring time to complete training items, meeting all training needs and ensuring all in-person training is being tracked," one US survey respondent said.
-To succeed, L&D is increasingly focused on measurably supporting organisational performance.
+To succeed, L&D is increasingly focused on measurably supporting organizational performance.
 It's telling that the business impact assessment of development activity had grown 12% YoY.
 That's not to say L&D is ignoring the individual learner, especially when training activities are concerned with delivering boosted soft skills and being engaging.

 Clearly, why the top feedback method on L&D success is learner feedback, used by 82% in the UK and 67% in the US.

-In fact, Randstad found over four in 10 employees would quit if they were offered no learning while 88% of organisations are concerned about employee retention with learning their number one retention strategy.
+In fact, Randstad found over four in 10 employees would quit if they were offered no learning while 88% of organisations are concerned about employee retention - with learning their number one retention strategy.

-How do you currently assess the impact of learning on The top 3 learning approaches currently used to enhance the learning & employee performance across your organisation in 2025
+The top 3 learning approaches currently used to enhance the learning & employee performance across your organization in 2025

+Learning experience

-2025 L&D Impact Survey Learning experience Clearly interested in how learning delivers, the function is always looking for new ways to be more effective.
+Clearly interested in how learning delivers, the function is always looking for new ways to be more effective.
 Often with less investment: with a 7% YoY drop in respondents expecting that it will be more cash that boosts their practice.
 Instead, practitioners are turning to improving their communication methods, more closely aligning with the business, and providing a better learning experience.

-With a stronger focus on both individual and organisational outcomes, L&D can show it is the thread that connects skills, people, and overall performance.
+With a stronger focus on both individual and organizational outcomes, L&D can show it is the thread that connects skills, people, and overall performance.

 But what does that learning experience look like?